vand3rlinden/vand3rlinden.github.io/content/post/dnssec-dane-explained.md

 [VERIFY A DANE TLSA RECORD](https://check.sidnlabs.nl/dane/)

 ## How DNSSEC and DANE work together on a mailserver (25, SMTP DANE)
 SMTP DANE is a security protocol that uses DNS to verify the authenticity of the certificates used for securing email communication with TLS and protecting against TLS downgrade attacks.
-DNSSEC is a set of extensions to DNS that provides cryptographic verification of DNS records, preventing DNS spoofing and adversary-in-the-middle attacks to DNS.

 Where SPF, DKIM, and DMARC focus more on the email messages and the sending hosts they come from, DANE focuses more on establishing the TLS connection between mail servers.